madeleineforbes/gwenbell.com/thework.md

 What's lacking is your presence.

 It is not what we say, nor what we create, nor how we delete that matters.
 Although, yes, they precede and follow us.
 It is our presence.
-That is somtehing we can only offer while we're alive.
+That is something we can only offer while we're alive.
 We can only offer our presence _once_.
 In the moment we are in.
 Post-death, we offer stand-ins for our presence - book titles, movie credits, bylines, grave markers, holographic representations if we're hot shit enough.

 Your presence?
 It is irreplicable.